Open Access at SOAS

 - readers anywhere can click straight through from Google and other search engines without going through a publisher paywall

-- SOAS Research Online items are indexed and found through Google and Google Scholar as well as automatically fed through to Open Access databases such as Core
+- SOAS Research Online items are indexed and found through Google and Google Scholar and automatically fed through to Open Access databases such as Core

 - many publishers now allow versions of your publications to be available Open Access before they are officially published meaning your research can be read and used much sooner after you have written it